SFTtech/openage/doc/ideas/gameplay.md

    - Casting layer: For casters and co casters.
 Could support features like pinging something on the map for the co caster, marking points of interest/units/buildings, show picture-in-picture views of the other casters and so on.
 An important requirement would be that the casters' views are synced. (_ColonelPanic_ @reddit)
    - casters should have the possibility to join a live-game together as a caster-team
-   - e.g. two separate OpenAge-accounts could be temporarily bound together (master-slave-principle)
+   - e.g. two separate openage-accounts could be temporarily bound together (master-slave-principle)
      - they both work together at the master-device (streaming device from main caster), each caster stil has it's own independant view of the game

    - there should be an option to cut scenes together in a live game, so that if one caster sees an action somewhere on the map, he/she gives a command to the game that itself clips (saves camera position and game status) it and puts it into a queue on the master-device to replay it